core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Function for Security Context Update # {#ssec-update-function}

 The updateCtx() function shown in {{function-update}} takes as input three parameters X, N and CTX\_IN.
-In particular, X and N are built from the 'x' and 'nonce' fields transported in the OSCORE Option value of the exchanged KUDOS messages (see {{ssec-derive-ctx-client-init}}), while CTX\_IN is the OSCORE Security Context to update.
+In particular, X and N are built from the 'x' and 'nonce' fields transported in the OSCORE Option value of the exchanged KUDOS messages (see {{ssec-oscore-option-extensions}}), while CTX\_IN is the OSCORE Security Context to update.
 The function returns a new OSCORE Security Context CTX\_OUT.

 As a first step, the updateCtx() function builds the two CBOR byte strings X\_cbor and N\_cbor, with value the input parameter X and N, respectively.
 Then, it builds X\_N, as the byte concatenation of X\_cbor and N\_cbor.